Mexican–American War: Social and political context

 Despite initial objections from the Whigs and from abolitionists, the Mexican war nevertheless united the U.S. in a common cause and was fought almost entirely by volunteers.
 The United States Army swelled from just over 6,000 to more than 115,000.
 The majority of 12-month volunteers in Scott's army decided that a year's fighting was enough and returned to the U.S.

 Anti-slavery elements fought for the exclusion of slavery from any territory absorbed by the U.S. In 1847, the House of Representatives passed the Wilmot Proviso, stipulating that none of the territory acquired should be open to slavery.
 If successful, the Wilmot Proviso would have effectively cancelled out the 1820 Missouri Compromise, since it would have prohibited slavery in an area below the parallel 36°30′ north.
 The Senate avoided the issue, and a late attempt to add it to the Treaty of Guadalupe Hidalgo was defeated because Southern Senators had the votes to prevent its addition.
 The House of Representatives is apportioned by population, and the North's was growing, allowing it to win the majority of the House in the 1846 elections; but the Senate representation is two per state and Southerners had enough votes to block the addition.

+Politically the war shaped many viewpoints from American racial and gender superiority.
+The war linked masculinity and citizenship and encouraged violence and control over those considered inferior whilst white Americans gained more rights.
+Racism became more prominent against immigrant groups as they made up regiments and were often looked down upon.
+Racial prejudice became prevalent within and after the war with Mexican's alongside Native Americans being looked down upon and unable to work within an American democracy or as citizens, this caused anti-imperialism within the United States to rise with some even viewing the war as shameful.
+Debate was waged over the war and it's conduct with some authors supporting it whilst others covering its lack of morality.
+The consequences of the war would remain and would lead to political settlements between slavery and non-slavery states with the South pushing to expand slavery overseas and this would lead to American civil war and influence the Union's diplomacy with European states.

 The war proved a decisive event for the U.S., marking a significant turning point for the nation as a growing military power.
 It is also a milestone in the U.S. narrative of Manifest Destiny.
-The war did not resolve the issue of slavery in the U.S. but rather in many ways inflamed it, as potential westward expansion of the institution became an increasingly central and heated theme in national debates preceding the American Civil War.
-By extending the territory of the United States to the Pacific Ocean, the end of the Mexican–American War marked a new step in the huge migrations of Americans to the West, which culminated in transcontinental railroads and the Indian wars later in the same century.
+The war did not resolve the issue of slavery in the U.S. but rather in many ways inflamed it, as potential westward expansion of the institution became an increasingly central and heated theme in national debates.
+By extending the territory of the United States to the Pacific Ocean, the end of the Mexican–American War marked a new step in the huge migrations of Americans to the West.